sha256feng/mldl-md-dynamics/README.md

 The authors from Univ. of Chicago employed generative adversial network (GAN) for systematic molecular coarse-graining.
 They showed that the resulting framework can rigorously parameterize CG models containing CG sites with no prescribed connection to the reference atomistic system.

 ### 6. Design proteins
+(Though this part is less connected to MD simulation, some of the ML-based protein design algorithms are actually inditectly learning the potential energy of proteins.
+So we keep a small portion here.

 [Generative models for graph-based protein design](https://openreview.net/pdf?id=SJgxrLLKOE)
 John Ingraham, Vikas K. Garg, Regina Barzilay, Tommi Jaakkola.
 (2019)
 This paper from MIT used generative graph model to design proteins.
 View this as a reverse problem of protein folding/structure prediction, the authors showed their approach efficiently captures the long-range interactions that are distant in sequence but local in 3D structure.